grpc/proposal/A29-xds-tls-security.md

 The field [match_subject_alt_names][] inside [default_validation_context][] is accepted only on the client side i.e. inside `UpstreamTlsContext` and is processed as described [above][server-authz].
-If any of the other fields (listed below) are present in [default_validation_context][], the update is NACKed since ignoring these fields will compromise security:
+If any of the other fields (listed below) are present in [default_validation_context][], the update is NACKed because ignoring these fields compromises security:

 * `verify_certificate_spki`
 * `verify_certificate_hash`